alexklibisz/elastiknn/docs/pages/benchmarks.md

 2. Results for multiple shards and possibly multiple nodes (i.e. quantify effects of scaling out).
 3. Results for larger datasets, e.g. [Deep1B](http://sites.skoltech.ru/compvision/noimi/) and [Amazon reviews image vectors](http://jmcauley.ucsd.edu/data/amazon/links.html).

+**Caveats**

+If you only need bulk nearest neighbor search, there are a number of faster methods.
+When comparing Elastiknn performance to these methods, consider the following:

+1. Elastiknn executes entirely in the Elasticsearch JVM and is implemented with existing Elasticsearch and Lucene APIs.
+   Many other methods use C and C++, which are generally faster than the JVM for pure number crunching tasks.
+2. Elastiknn issues an HTTP request for _every_ query, since a KNN query is just a standard Elasticsearch query.
+   Most other methods operate without network I/O.
+3. Elastiknn stores vectors on disk and uses zero caching beyond the caching that Lucene already implements.
+   Most other methods operate entirely in memory.

 ---

 ## Results